RookiePJ/blockchain-developer-bootcamp-final-project/README.md

 - Help to mitigate safety concerns due to fake items sold which do not reach the correct safety standards.
 - Help to improve the visibility of the retail supply chain and establish a better foundation of trust between customers, retailers, and manufacturers.

-**Why blockchain?
-(The Technology Justification)**

-The following questions were asked(*);

-- 1) _Does your application require a shared database?_
-     Yes, between various actors.
-- 2) _Does the database need to support multiple writing parties?_
-     Yes, various actors will want to create new information.
-- 3) _Do the writing parties have no trust in each other?_
-     Creators and retailers will trust each other, but this trust will not exist with the customer.
-- 4) _Do the writing parties want to modify the state of the database directly, without requiring a central entity trusted by all participants?_
-     Yes, no actor can be trusted individually.
-- 5) _Do transactions that the writing parties create interact collaboratively with each other?”_
-     Yes, between each of the actors in terms of transference of ownership.

-Blockchain technology could ensure that customers know where the fashion products come from.
-In addition, the use of unique identifiers for verifying the originality of goods will offer the promising benefit of traceability.
-The unique identifier will help to find out where the product has been in its journey through the supply chain.

-**When**
-- The project deadline is the end of November 2021, 30st of November at 23:59 AoE [PST/Yankie] (1st December at 08:00 GMT).
-- Aim to have a working release at least a week before the deadline date.

-**Primary Business Benefit**
-Solution for consumers to verify the authenticity of (luxury) goods.
-Items are created by their producer with a secert key which is tied to the physical item.
-This can then be used to authenticate after item has been transfered to a retailer or customer.

 **Actors / Use Cases**